sumit2011/sumit2011.github.io/single_linked_list/index.md

 ```
 ## 8. To Find Length
 To find the length of the list, first make a `temp` node initialise with `head` than travarse the list and increment the `count` by `1` on every travarsal until you reach to the last node.
+At last print the `count` value.
 ```c
 // length of the linked
 int getlength()